 My face.
 My fictions.

-I had not initially hoped that we could fit all the relevant fictions I had personally worn, literally on my face, and still have them readable.
-I imagined we’d have to do it digitally.
+I had not initially hoped that we could fit all the relevant fictions I had personally worn, literally on my face, and still have all of them readable.
+I imagined we’d have to do it digitally if we used more than five of my chosen ‘labels’.
 But that’s where the wonderful direction at HarperCollins and the artistry of Becca Gilmartin (shown above, and below) came in.
-HarperCollins mapped out the words I’d chosen, designing the fit on my face using an old image of me (as seen in my hands).
+HarperCollins mapped out the words I’d chosen, designing the fit on my face using an old image of me – as seen in my hands – in the hopes that we could make it work directly on my face.
+(We did clean shots as back ups in case it didn’t work out.)
 Becca used that guide to draw the words directly on my skin in body paint, one at a time, over the period of several hours as I sat under the lights.
 She needed to carefully extend the necessary letters as they curved back with the contours of my face, so that they were each readable from the perspective of the lens.

 If I so much as smirked, my dimples ate letters or entire words.